MicrosoftDocs/azure-devops-docs/docs/boards/best-practices-agile-project-management.md

 - [About Area and Iteration Paths, Define and assign Iteration Paths](../organizations/settings/about-areas-iterations.md#iteration-path-guidance)
 - [Define Iteration Paths and configure team iterations](../organizations/settings/set-iteration-paths-sprints.md)

 ## Choose the work item types you'll use

 Determine which work item types your team will use to capture customer requirements and development work.
-Based on your project and the process used to create it, you have a choice from those shown in the following images.
-Also, each team can determine how they want to track bugs.
+If your project is based on the Agile process, we recommend using User Stories, Bugs, and Features.

 > [!NOTE]
 > The guidance provided in this article are based on the Agile process.

+If your project is based on another process, such as Basic, Scrum, or CMMI, you have a choice from those shown in the following images.
+Also, each team can determine how they want to track bugs.

 [!INCLUDE [temp](includes/work-item-types.md)]